Fraternity Movement

-Fraternity Movement is a students' party in India working for strengthening democracy, social justice and fraternity.
-It is a growing student organization in many regions of India especially in Kerala and Delhi.

-The slogan of the movement is 'Democracy, Social Justice and Fraternity'.
+The Fraternity Movement is the student wing of Welfare Party of India.
+The slogan of the movement is "Democracy, Social Justice and Fraternity".

 In 2017, Fraternity made its foray into politics by winning a seat in the college students council of the Maharaja's College in Ernakulam.
 Fraternity Movement candidate Afreen Fatima won the student union elections of Jawaharlal Nehru University as a councillor in 2019.

-During the Anti-Citizenship protests that sparked India in December 2019, Fraternity Movement blocked the international Calicut airport.
-Several members of Fraternity Movement, were jailed for their involvement in the protests.
+During the Anti-Citizenship protests that sparked India in December 2019, Fraternity Movement blocked the Calicut international airport.

 History

 Fraternity Movement was launched on 30 April 2017 at a student-youth convention held at Ambedkar Bhawan, New Delhi.
 Aligarh Muslim University Student Leader Ansar Aboobaker was elected as the first president.
 Since its formation, the organisation has grown in many states including Kerala, West Bengal, Tamil Nadu, Rajasthan, Uttar Pradesh and Karnataka.
 Following the court verdict of Babri Masjid - Ram Janmbhoomi dispute, Fraternity Movement criticised the judgement stating Supreme Court has failed to uphold justice.